Course overview

 Career opportunities

-Forensic science graduates can find employment in a wide range of sectors - you are not restricted to a forensic scientist role.
-You have enhanced employment prospects in sectors which include medical, scientific and research laboratories, chemical and processing industries, the legal profession, probation service, police, Ministry of Defence, Home Office, trading standards, criminal justice agencies.
+Forensic science graduates are highly employable in many sectors, particularly those requiring a scientific mind.
+This course provides an excellent basis to secure employment within the field of forensic science.
+You have enhanced employment prospects in sectors including medical, scientific and research laboratories, chemical and processing industries, the legal profession, probation service, police, Ministry of Defence, Home Office, Trading Standards, criminal justice agencies.
 With our focus on science communication, some graduates choose to pursue a career in teaching.

 Information for international applicants